jessepav/lacygoill-wiki-backup/l2r.md

 This 4-point method is a meta-method.
-That is a method to find a method to solve a problem: here, understanding a text quickly.
-Review it from time to time to improve it (if possible).
+That is a method to find a method to solve a problem: here, understanding a text quickly; review it from time to time to improve it (if possible).

 You could make the following generalisation:

    1. note a source of frustration

    2. find a solution to make it disappear

-        3. note what characterize the frustration
+   3. note what characterizes the frustration

    4. find a method to  make disappear quickly all frustrations sharing the same characteristics

-                             vvvv
-This generalisation is NOT a meta-meta-method: it's still a meta-method.
+This generalisation is *not* a *meta*-meta-method: it's still a meta-method.
 However,  it  applies  to  more problems  than  simply  understanding  difficult sentences.

 ## Invariants

 When faced with a long text, try  to find invariants, that is propositions which are repeated, or which look almost the same (vary little).
-From those  invariants, you can easily  extract the structure on  which the text relies.
-Usually, with the structure, the text is much easier to understand.
+From those  invariants, you can easily  extract the structure on  which the text relies; usually, with this structure, the text is much easier to understand.

 Look at `:h try-conditionals`, just below the big example.
 Here are the invariants that you can find there: